williamtran10/ImageProcessing/README.md

 # Image Processor

 Made in C# using Visual Studio 2017.
-To run, open the .sln file in Visual Studio.
+To run, open the .sln file in Visual Studio or double-click on "ImageProcessing.exe" under ImageProcessing/bin/Debug.

 Summary
 -----------